 If you should have been enrolled automatically but weren’t, contact us at (888) 553-9777 or firstname.lastname@example.org.

-Families who have not filed tax returns for 2019 or 2020 should file a 2020 tax return to let the IRS know they are eligible for the advance payments.
-They can do so by either:
+Families who have not filed tax returns for 2019 or 2020 by this point will need to wait until 2022 to file a 2021 tax return to claim the full credit.

 What if my income has changed from last year, my address has changed, or I have a new child?